-Under the circumstances just mentioned, a function under the root in the Eq.\ (\ref{dispersion101}) is negative for all values of the wave vector $k$, including the limits, and we come to the following dispersion law:
+Under the conditions just mentioned, the function under the root in (\ref{dispersion101}) is negative for all values of the wave vector $k$, including the limits, and we come to the following dispersion law:

-where $X=X(k^2 )$ is the real-valued root of the equation (\ref{factor101}).
-Since the function $X(k^2 )$ is a negative function for all $|k|>0$, the attenuation rate, $Re \omega_{\pm}$, is negative for all $|k|>0$, and the exact acoustic spectrum of the Chapman-Enskog procedure {\it is stable for arbitrary wave lengths}.
-In the short-wave limit, expression (\ref{frequency101}) reads:
+where $X=X(k^2 )$ is the real-valued root of equation (\ref{factor101}).
+Since $X(k^2 )$ is negative for all $|k|>0$, the attenuation rate, ${\rm Re}( \omega_{\pm})$, is negative for all $|k|>0$, and the exact acoustic spectrum of the Chapman--Enskog procedure {\it is stable for arbitrary wave lengths}.
+In the short-wave limit, from (\ref{frequency101}) we obtain:

 The characteristic equation of the original Grad equations (\ref{Grad101}) reads: